Skaruts/racing_cameras/README.md

 You can optionally have manual control, in which case you can use the `V` key (or the input actions) to switch camera position.

-Much like the `RacingCarCamera`, the positions are specified using child nodes of any `Node3D` type (except `RacingCamera` types), but it's preferable to use `Camera3D`, as they can be previewed in the editor.
+Much like the `RacingMountedCamera`, the positions are specified using child nodes of any `Node3D` type (except `RacingCamera` types), but it's preferable to use `Camera3D`, as they can be previewed in the editor.

 ###### Note: using `RacingCameras` as position markers is highly discouraged, as it's completely untested and weird things may happen.